jackocharlotte/home-away/README.md

-# Hello there.
+# Tile component

-This is my first react component called 'Tile'.
+The tile component is responsive and can be reused with different image and title contents.

+Some notes about this project:

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) to get it up and running.
-Used Sketch to create an SVG logo for Home and Away The SVG was optimized using [SVGOMG](https://jakearchibald.github.io/svgomg/).
+* I used Sketch to create an SVG logo (matching the Home and Away logo.png) and optimized it using [SVGOMG](https://jakearchibald.github.io/svgomg/).